thunderbird89/esf/stories/story-knock-knock.md

 ---

 Aboard *Vanguard*, Captain Anderson watched the tactical display as multiple Talon elements broke from the interceptor engagement and vectored toward the bomber formation.
-Portuguese, American, Japanese—all of them responding to the call, trying to reach the bombers before they could launch.
+Portuguese, American, Japanese - all of them responding to the call, trying to reach the bombers before they could launch.

 But the Ryzak screen was holding.
 The destroyers' point defense was active, creating kill zones that the Talons would have to fly through.
 Some would make it.
 Some wouldn't.